Mental Health

 Ask ENR →

-Those people "begin to build more awareness and capacity, to look out, look out for each other, to notice signs if someone is struggling, either that they're thinking of suicide, or maybe they're not thinking of suicide necessarily, but they're an emotional distress, and they might need some support."
+Those people "begin to build more awareness and capacity, to look out for each other, to notice signs if someone is struggling, either that they're thinking of suicide, or maybe they're not thinking of suicide necessarily, but they're in emotional distress, and they might need some support."

 Relationships, awareness and capacity open the door to peer support for anyone who is struggling.

-That Connector receives training that includes recognizing if an individual is struggling or in crisis, and, when needed, put that individual together with a MATES case manager.
+That Connector receives training that includes recognizing if an individual is struggling or in crisis, and, when needed, helping that individual get together with a MATES case manager.

 "And what we've seen," she adds, "from research on MATES in Australia and New Zealand, where this program's been around a long time, is that it provides capacity for the worker or for the Connector to reach out."